Advice for Aspiring Copywriters

-I received the following questions in an email from a graduating senior at Texas A&M University who aspires to be a professional copywriter.
+I received the following questions in a series of emails from a graduating senior at Texas A&M University who aspires to be a professional copywriter.
 If you, too, are considering a career as a copywriter, you might find my answers below of interest.

 How do I go about building my portfolio or marketing myself considering my inexperience?